-- Emergency personnel, cable, construction, electrical workers, medical workers, and scientists also have a high risk of getting burned at work.
+- Emergency personnel, cable, construction workers, electrical workers, medical workers, and scientists also have a high risk of getting burned at work.

 - Employees at fast food restaurants and pizzerias are also prone to receive burns.

 Home Burn Injuries

 Burn injuries also occur in the household.
 Often, these injuries are preventable, but sometimes they are not.
 Common causes of home burn injuries include electrical wiring malfunctions, defective household products, and unforeseeable accidents.
 If you were injured in one of those ways, you could have a case worth discussing with a burn injury lawyer.

 Here are a few tips to keep you safer in your home.